cycorp/example-code/core-api-use-cases/README.md

     mvn clean compile

-Then, for example, if you wanted to run the `CoreAPIUsage` class against a Cyc server at `localhost:3600`, you would issue the following command:
+Then, for example, if you wanted to run the `BasicWalkthrough` class against a Cyc server at `localhost:3600`, you would issue the following command:

-    mvn exec:java -Dexec.mainClass="com.cyc.core.examples.basics.CoreAPIUsage" -Dcyc.session.server=localhost:3600
+    mvn exec:java -Dexec.mainClass="com.cyc.core.examples.basics.BasicWalkthrough" -Dcyc.session.server=localhost:3600

 ### Logging